 To help expedite the research process, it’s always beneficial to create templates to base your user research process from.
 These can range from user research intro outlines, questionnaire templates, follow up templates and data collection templates.

-This can be the trickiest.
-Typically it is the most effective to use actual users of the projected demographic.
-This way you can collect real data that is highly useful and not fake data that does not align with your actual user reach.
-A lot of online testing sites offer to recruit users for you such as usertesting.com or optimalworkshop.com at a fee.
-Otherwise you can recruit users by using craigslist, tap into your clients email database or use a 3rd party testing recruiting company.
-Testing superusers, trainers, admins, fellow work mates or friends may not deem to the actual user and in the end hurt results since they are not accurate.
-Finally, always offer an incentive to participate.
-People are busy with their lives, give them a reason to want to complete the survey or questionnaire.
+This can be the trickiest since it is the most effective to use actual users of the projected demographic.
+This way you can collect real data that is highly useful and not fake data that does not align with your actual user.
+A lot of user testing platforms offer to recruit users for you such as usertesting.com or optimalworkshop.com at a fee.
+Otherwise you can recruit users by tapping into your clients email database or use a 3rd party recruiting company.
+Testing superusers, fellow work mates or friends could end up flawing your results, leaving the raw data biased and inaccurate.

 Make sure your test participants understand what you’re asking them to do.
 This is important for measuring task success.
-If you are going to ask respondents to self-report on whether they successfully completed a task, it’s imperative that you define exactly what success looks like.
+If you are going to ask respondents to self-report on whether they successfully completed a task, it’s imperative that you set them up in an appropriate scenario and following tasks.

 The way you word the question can skew your test participant’s responses.
 Be careful to keep your questions neutral and non-biased.

-Good example: On a scale of 1-5 (1=Strongly Dislike, 5=Strongly Like), how much do you like or dislike this app?
+Good example: On a scale of 1-5 (1=Strongly Recommend, 5=Not recommend at all), how likely would want to use this app?

 In general people are doing this in their spare time for a small incentive.
 Make it quick, effective, interesting and tailored to them to keep answers candid and engaged.